tensorflow/tflite-micro/tensorflow/lite/micro/tools/Debugging_Tool_README.md

 # Python Layer by Layer Debugging Tool

-The Python Tool/Script can first be used to comapre TFLM vs Tflite Ouputs for random Inputs by only providing a TfLite file
+The Python Tool/Script can first be used to comapre TFLM vs Tflite outputs for random inputs by only providing a TfLite file.

 #### TfLite vs TFLM command:
 ```